pandas-dev/pandas/doc/source/basics.rst

    df4['one'].map(f)
    df4.applymap(f)

-:meth:`Series.map` has an additional feature which is that it can be used to easily "link" or "map" values defined by a secondary series.
+:meth:`Series.map` has an additional feature; it can be used to easily "link" or "map" values defined by a secondary series.
 This is closely related to :ref:`merging/joining functionality <merging>`: